Signals of merging supermassive primordial black holes in pulsar timing arrays

-A stochastic GWB can be specified in terms of the energy density parameter of GWs per logarithmic frequency interval $h^2 \Omega_\gw (f)$ around a frequency $f$.
-In our scenario, this GWB is generated from PBH binary mergers occurring at a rate $R (t_r)$ per comoving volume $V_\text{c}$ and cosmic time $t_r$.\footnote{Cosmic time refers to the time in the corresponding cosmic rest-frame, related to time $t$ measured in the present cosmic rest-frame by $\d t = (1+z) \, \d t_r$.} The frequencies accessible to PTAs can be well below the maximal frequency emitted in a binary merger and might therefore have been radiated long before coalescence.
-It is hence important to account for this effect.
-In particular, a given binary merging at time $t_{r, \text{merg}}$ has emitted a frequency $f_r$ in the cosmic rest frame, related to a frequency $f = f_r / (1+z)$ today, at time $t_r = t_{r, \text{merg}} - \tau_{f_r}$, where
+\paragraph*{Gravitational wave signal.---} A stochastic GWB can be specified in terms of the energy density parameter $h^2 \Omega_\gw (f)$ of the gravitational waves (GWs) per logarithmic frequency interval around a frequency $f$.
+In our scenario, this GWB is generated from PBH binary mergers occurring at a rate $R (t_\text{r})$ per comoving volume $V_\text{c}$ and cosmic time $t_\text{r}$~\footnote{Cosmic time refers to the time in the corresponding cosmic rest-frame, related to time $t$ measured in the present cosmic rest-frame by $\d t = (1+z) \, \d t_\text{r}$.}.
+The frequencies accessible to PTAs can be well below the maximal frequency emitted during the inspiral and might therefore have been radiated long before coalescence, which we need to take into account.
+In particular, a given binary merging at time $t_{r, \text{merg}}$ emits a frequency $f_\text{r}$ in the cosmic rest frame, redshifted to a frequency $f = f_\text{r} / (1+z)$ today, at time $t_\text{r} = t_{r, \text{merg}} - \tau_{f_\text{r}}$, where

-is the time until coalescence for $f_r$~\cite{Maggiore:2007ulw}.
-As $t_{r, \text{merg}}$ is the argument for the \textit{merger} rate, the number of events per comoving volume and cosmic time emitting a frequency $f_r$ in the cosmic rest frame at cosmic time $t_r$ is given by $R (t_r + \tau_{f_r})$.
-Note that to the best of our knowledge this frequency-dependent rate has not been discussed in the literature concerning GWs generated by PBHs before.
+is the time until coalescence for $f_\text{r}$~\cite{Maggiore:2007ulw}.
+As $t_{r, \text{merg}}$ is the argument for the \textit{merger} rate, the number of events per comoving volume and cosmic time emitting a frequency $f_\text{r}$ in the cosmic rest frame at cosmic time $t_\text{r}$ is given by $R (t_\text{r} + \tau_{f_\text{r}})$.
+To the best of our knowledge this frequency-dependent rate has not been discussed yet in the literature concerning GWs generated by PBHs.
 The GW energy density parameter is given by (cf.~\cite{Phinney:2001di})

-where $t_0$ is the current cosmic time, $f_r = (1+z) \,f$ is the frequency that needs to be emitted at the redshift $z = z(t_r)$ corresponding to $t_r$ to detect a frequency $f$ today, and the GW spectrum can be estimated by power-laws for inspiral, merger, and ringdown~\cite{Ajith:2007kx}\footnote{In our calculations we include a cut-off at $f_r = 1/t_r$, since smaller frequencies cannot have completed even one complete orbit.}